callstack/ts-regex-builder/README.md

 # TS Regex Builder

-Structured Regular Expression builder for TypeScript and JavaScript.
+A User-friendly regular expression builder for TypeScript and JavaScript.

 ## Goal

 Regular expressions are a powerful tool for matching simple and complex text patterns, yet they are notorious for their hard-to-understand syntax.

-Inspired by Swift's Regex Builder, this library allows users to write easily and understand regular expressions.
+Inspired by Swift's Regex Builder, this library allows users to write and understand regular expressions easily.

 ```ts
 // Before